zorael/kameloso/README.md

 dub build
 ```

 This will compile the bot in the default **debug** build type, which adds some extra code and debugging symbols.
-You can omit these and have the copmiler perform some optimisations by building it in **release** mode with `dub build -b release`.
+You can omit these and have the compiler perform some optimisations by building it in **release** mode with `dub build -b release`.
 Mind that build times will increase accordingly.
 Refer to the output of `dub --annotate --print-builds` for more build types.

 #### Build configurations

 There are two major configurations in which the bot may be built.

-* `application`: default, base configuration; everything needed for an IRC bot
+* `application`: base configuration; everything needed for an IRC bot
 * `twitch`: additionally includes Twitch chat support and the Twitch bot plugin

-Both configurations come in `-lowmem` variants (e.g. `application-lowmem` and `twitch-lowmem`) that lower compilation memory required at the cost of increasing compilation time, which may help on memory-constrained systems (such as the Raspberry Pi).
+Both configurations come in `-lowmem` variants (e.g. `application-lowmem` and `twitch-lowmem`) that lower compilation memory required at the cost of increasing compilation time, which may help on memory-constrained systems, such as the Raspberry Pi.

 List configurations with `dub --annotate --print-configs`.
 You can specify which to compile with the `-c` switch.
 Not supplying one will make it build the default `application` configuration.